All Episodes

 I like comedy where they will say anything because they want to make us laugh.

-If you want to say what's an Irish seven-course meal, a six-pack and a potato, okay?
+If you want to say, what's an Irish seven-course meal, a six-pack and a potato, okay?

 It's funny.

-And uh, you know, I couldn't say that about any group that I'm not a part of.
+And, you know, I couldn't say that about any group that I'm not a part of.

 I'm 100% Irish American.

-I want you to also think of ways that you can be having plan B while you're doing and executing plan A. For me, that would be find a way to stay in school while you're while you're in the military.
+I want you to also think of ways that you can be having plan B while you're doing and executing plan A. For me, that would be find a way to stay in school while you're in the military.

-They have a lot of good programs I know that are available, and And find the areas of the of interest that you have in your life and then pursue it with a passion.
+And find the areas of interest that you have in your life and then pursue it with a passion.

 That's my advice.